Liner Socks –

 Shoe insert –

 Regardless of the quality of the prosthesis you have put together, BK-Short will use their good foot in unique ways that will add much stress, including twists, turns, and maneuvering.
 So, let’s be proactive and protect that good foot, as it is now doing 150% of the usual work.
 To do so, replace the regular insert of the non-prosthesis shoe with a better insert to keep your foot aligned and supported properly.
-I have been using “PowerStep” and “PowerStep plus”, which is a good insert that provides excellent foot support, arch support, and the plus version includes metatarsal protection if needed.
+I have been using “PowerStep” brand, which is a good insert that provides excellent foot support, arch support, and the plus version includes metatarsal protection if needed.
 This insert is awesome and will save you potential trouble later in life, not to mention frequent trips to a podiatrist.
+Also, on the prosthesis foot, ask the prosthetist for a cork insole; they will help the prosthesis shoe last longer.
 Finally, it is advised that you replace your sports shoes on a regular basis, 3-6 months, as they become less comfortable and effective in time with material fatigue.

 Residual care –